The Blog

 Description of the blog

-Associated Builders and Contractors reported that its Construction Backlog Indicator increased to 8.4 months in January, according to an ABC member survey conducted Jan.
-21 to Feb.
-3. The reading is unchanged from January 2024.
+Associated Builders and Contractors reported that its Construction Backlog Indicator fell to 8.4 months in October, according to an ABC member survey conducted Oct.
+20 to Nov.
+4. The reading is down 0.1 months since September but unchanged from October 2024.